robsmi-msfte/AVDBlueprint/README.md

 ## Change List

 * Added examples and samples.
-Recents updates to the AVD Blueprint mean that the Blueprint files themselves, no longer need any manual edits.
+Recent updates to the AVD Blueprint mean that the Blueprint files themselves, no longer need any manual edits.
 And you can use the same Blueprint files for Azure Commercial or Azure US Government.
 For your unique values, such as SubscriptionID and so on, you can use an "Assignment" file, which is JSON language, and a sample is now included in the "Examples and Samples" folder

 * Edited the two sample PowerShell scripts that perform the Import, Publish, and Assignment tasks.
 The script named "assign-bp.ps1" performs the import and publish functions.
 The file "assign-bp.ps1" performs the Blueprint assignment.
 These two example files can be used as-is, without modification.
 Of the remaining two files; "run.config.json" and "assign_default.json" samples, the "run.config.json" would most likely only be edited once, to include your unique values of TenantID and SubscriptionID.
 The remaining file "assign_default.json" is the only file you need edit afterward to customize the Blueprint experience.
 There is a new section in the section of this Readme called **Manage the Blueprint using a local repository of Blueprint files and customized files to import and assign using PowerShell (Windows device)**.